dralquinta/django-k8-sample/README.md

 - **MYSQL_ROOT_PASSWORD**: The database root password
 - **MYSQL_USER**: Name of the database user

+- **AWS_ACCESS_KEY_ID**: The AWS Access Key ID
+- **AWS_SECRET_ACCESS_KEY**: The AWS Secret Access Key

+For more information on how to configure the aws access keys visit:

 **OCI Specific variables:**

 - **ID_RSA**: The key located in ~/.ssh/id_rsa on your OCI instance
 - **ID_RSA_PUB**: The key located in ~/.ssh/id_rsa.pub on your OCI instance
 - **KUBECONFIG**: The kube config file located in .kube/config of your instance
 - **OCIR_LOGIN**: The login to your Oracle Container Registry account.
-Please include the single quotes in the secret description.
+Please include  single quotes in the secret description.
 Eg: 'idhkixxx/oracleidentitycloudservice/xxx.xxx@oracle.com'
 - **OCIR_PASS**: The password to your Oracle Container Registry accounr.
 Please include the single quotes in the secret description.
 Eg: '12kli2/a3ete3sd-u'
 - **OCI_CONFIG**: Your OCI config file found under ~/.oci/config on your OCI instance.
 - **OCI_KEY_FILE**: Your OCI .pem key which found under ~/.oci/key.pem or ~/.oci/API_KEYS/key.pem on your OCI instance